njwoods-edu/BME450-project/README.md

 Nick Woods (njwoods-edu), CJ Kulprathipanja (ckulprat)

 ## Project decription
-We will be claassifying images of breast ultrasounds into 3 groups: benign, malignant normal.
+We will be claassifying images of breast ultrasounds into 3 groups: benign, malignant, and normal.

 We plan to use this dataset: Al-Dhabyani W, Gomaa M, Khaled H, Fahmy A. Dataset of breast ultrasound images.
 Data in Brief.
 2020 Feb;28:104863.
 DOI: 10.1016/j.dib.2019.104863.
 This dataset was obtained from Kaggle, uploaded by Arya Shah